 Arapahoe/Douglas Works! is looking to utilize the Supportive Services Program (HB 19-1107) to support customers needing access to technology to secure and maintain employment.
-In addition, a partnership with Arapahoe Community College offers workforce related digital skills classes to help job seekers, including New Americans, be able to fully participate in the post-pandemic labor force.
+In addition, a partnership with Arapahoe Community College offers workforce related digital skills classes to help job seekers, including New Americans and individuals with disabilities, be able to fully participate in the post-pandemic labor force.